Course Number and Title: HRI 101 Introduction to Hospitality

 - Explain how a typical gaming entertainment operation is organized and operated.

-- Provide an overview of the meetings, incentives, convention, and exposition (MICE) industry in terms of major players, venues, and management of revenue and cost areas.
+- Outline the meetings, incentives, convention, and exposition (MICE) industry in terms of major players, venues, and management of revenue and cost areas.

 - Discuss the key elements in special event orchestration.